All Episodes

 The first half of this speech I thought was the best.

-I frankly, another thing I could I could do away with his laundry list of stuff that nobody's gonna remember that nobody remembers it today.
+Frankly, another thing I could do away with his laundry list of stuff that nobody's going to remember, nobody remembers it today, much less two or three days from now.

-I don't know where this all got started, but this idea that President stands up there and I think we need to do this.
+I don't know where this all got started, but this idea that president stands up there and I think we need to do this.

-We need we need, we need what did he say?
+We need, what did he say?

-established, I thought, one of the greatest statements of what this country is, who we are, what we stand for, and where we are going.
+He established, I thought, one of the greatest statements of what this country is, who we are, what we stand for, and where we are going.

-You don't have to get specific with his laundry list of stuff.
+He didn't have to get specific with his laundry list of stuff.

 Start throwing all that gobbledygook out that nobody's going to remember.

-The president has to put in stuff About giving away things because there is an entitlement mentality in this country.
+The president has to put in stuff about giving away things because there is an entitlement mentality in this country.

 So he's got to put it in there.

-Nobody will remember it, but the fact that you said it will get credit with the people you switchgrass.
+But the fact that you said it will get credit with the people you switchgrass.

-That's the switchgrass to power automobile.
+That's the switchgrass to power audible.

 I can't wait for that.

-Hell if I know, never heard of switchgrass before, we'll never hear of it again.
+Hell, if I know, never heard of switchgrass before.

-That's so so that's my point.
+So that's my point.

 And I'll tell you why I thought it was a great speech in addition to all the other things I've said.